Facebook loves video

 While clicks are a good measure of performance, conversion is the best way to judge these campaigns and their return on investment.

 And even more importantly, the cost per lead for the video was 280% less than the image.
-For static, each lead cost $14.22.
-For video, the cost per lead was $3.75.
+For the static ad, each lead cost $14.22.
+For the video, the cost per lead was $3.75.

 What this means

-In a nutshell, if you want more clicks and more sales, use video instead of static in your Facebook ads.
+In a nutshell, if you want more clicks and more sales, use videos instead of static images in your Facebook ads.